Fast reliable pricing and calibration of the rough Heston model: Calibration results

 \subsection{Calibration pitfalls}

 We show the consequences on the calibration results of using fixed pricing settings, as often done by practitioners and academics alike, e.g. when using CM, COS, or even Gaussian quadratures.
-We compare the calibration results obtained in the previous section with those obtained using Gauss-Laguerre quadrature with $N = 200$ nodes, and $M = 1000$ time steps in the Adams method, which is higher than the value of $M$ used for SINH-CB for any of the calibrations described in the previous section.
+We compare the calibration results obtained in the previous section with those obtained using Gauss-Laguerre quadrature with $N = 200$ nodes, and $M = 6000$ time steps in the Adams method, which is higher than the value of $M$ used for SINH-CB for any of the calibrations described in the previous section\footnote{We verified that increasing $M$ beyond this value left the results essentially unchanged, and $N=200$ is at the top of the range supported by double precision arithmetic for the Gauss-Laguerre nodes.}

 The same modification of the Adams method is used as for SINH-CB, and the model is calibrated to the same implied volatilities for 1W and 2W expiries, as in section \ref{ss:calib_sinh}.
 The resulting parameters are

 The maximum absolute deviation in any parameter is 48.3\%, for $\theta$, and the average deviation is 31.2\%.
 Figure \ref{fig:ghost_sundial_calib} below shows the pitfalls of inaccurate pricing in model calibration.
 The left panel shows the ``ghost calibration'' effect: the solid red line is the 1W implied volatility calculated from the model parameters above, which appears to fit the market, however this is an illusion.
 When the model's true volatility curve is calculated using SINH-CB (dashed red line), it is revealed to be a poor match.
 The right panel shows the ``sundial effect'': our proposed SINH-CB method finds a superior fit to the market (solid blue line).
 If one tries to use the GL pricer on this superior model, it fails to reproduce the correct volatilities, especially in the right tail.
 This shows how a flawed tool can cause a good model to be incorrectly dismissed.